I am...

 Meet Stephanie

+My name is Stephanie, and I am a Histio warrior.
 When I was 3 months old, I was diagnosed with Langerhans Cell Histiocytosis.
 It had taken several months to find a diagnosis, and when that finally happened, it was critical to my survival that doctors acted fast.
 My parents fought tirelessly to get me the best care they could and encountered plenty of obstacles along the way.
 When I was first diagnosed, some doctors and nurses believed I would only make it past a month or two.

-I was treated with chemotherapy for about 12 months, and thankfully took to it well.
+I was treated with chemotherapy for about 12 months, and thankfully took it well.
 Today, I am healthy and able to live the life my parents envisioned for me.
 I have extra gratitude for the things my body allows me to do, and for the fight that I had in me as an infant.

 Meet Suzanne